zipCoder933/Xbuilders/notes/chunk/greedy meshing demo.md

                     } else if (i == 0) {

                         /*
-                         * We add a set of voxels of type 2 on the left of the chunk.
+                         * We add a set of voxels of typeReference 2 on the left of the chunk.
                          */
                         face = new VoxelFace();
                         face.type = 2;